 I'm your local mortgage broker in the North!
-My official company address of the brokerage I'm signed up with is out of Burnaby but I live & work here locally!
-I'm licenced to provide mortgage services throughout the province of BC so if you live in or near Dawson Creek or live in Vancouver I can assist you!
+My official company address of the brokerage I'm signed up with is out of Burnaby but I live & work here in the Peace Region locally!
+I'm licenced to provide mortgage services throughout the province of BC & AB so if you live in or near Dawson Creek, Grande Prairie or live in Edmonton or Vancouver I can assist you!
 Shop for a home with confidence, get preapproved first!

 One application, one credit check and I shop for the very best rates and terms available!
 I have access to over 30 lenders and mortgage rates can change daily so get your application in and have the rate held from 90-120 days!